 Regardless of the type of employee you are, there are many benefits to creating boundaries between your work life and your personal life.
 Here are some tips to striking the perfect balance between home and work:

-Invest in your health: Make physical and mental exercise part of your routine.
-A healthy body and mind allow for optimal functionality in your personal life or life.
+Make physical and mental exercise part of your routine.
+A healthy body and mind allow for optimal functionality in your personal and work life.